-Some people who do not wish their names to show as titleholders make private arrangements with a third party Trustee; however, such an arrangement may not be advisable because the Trustee of record is the only one who is empowered to convey, or borrow against, the property, and a Title Insurer cannot protect you from a Trustee who is not acting in accordance with your wishes despite the existence of a private agreement you have with the Trustee.
+Some people who do not wish their names to show as titleholders make private arrangements with a third party Trustee; however, such an arrangement may be illegal, and is always inadvisable because the Trustee of record is the only one who is empowered to convey, or borrow against, the property, and a Title Insurer cannot protect you from a Trustee who is not acting in accordance with your wishes despite the existence of a private agreement you have with the Trustee.

-Reprinted with the permission from the California Land Title Association, though some text was modified to be consistent with Hawaii context.
+Reprinted with the permission from the California Land Title Association.
+(5/21/13)